We recently had the chance to connect with Julie Stokes and have shared our conversation below.

 I guide people to move through life one day at a time — with strength that stays soft, gentleness toward ourselves, presence that honors what’s real, and rituals that rebuild.

 We fall down all the time; what I teach is how to get back up, dust off, and return to the path.
 Through strength training, nutritional coaching, art, and words, I help people grow stronger.
 You are pushing into new territory, which takes courage and openness.
 The important thing is that you showed up and started.
 Changing the way they eat a little at a time so progress never feels overwhelming.
-Motivation begins when you start moving — even five minutes — and from that first step the quiet resilience that lives within and between us begins to grow.
+Motivation begins when you start moving — even five minutes — and from that first step, the quiet resilience that lives within and between us begins to grow.

 StrengthInUs is about finding the strength in you and believing we get stronger together — through steady practice, honesty, and the courage to keep becoming.
 One day is better than zero days; two days are better than one; three days are better than two.